ChilledEther/business-site/pages/services.md

   * Infrastructure-as-Code
   * GitOps
   * Kubernetes or a PaaS offering from a Cloud Service Provider (CSP) such as Azure, Amazon Web Services (AWS), and Google Cloud Provider (GCP)
-* Teach modern CI/CD methodology and how to achieve this using GitHub and AI.
+* Teach modern CI/CD methodology and how to achieve this using GitHub.
+* How to use Agentic AI when coding (such as vibe coding)
 * Troubleshooting infrastructure related issues
-* Creating automation for things around this
+* Creating automation using PowerShell, workflows, and kubernetes

+# Entrepreneurs

+# SMEs